ronaldbosma/call-apim-with-managed-identity/demos/demo.md

 **Protected API policy**

 The protected API uses the `validate-azure-ad-token` policy to enforce OAuth authentication.
 This policy:
-- Validates that the JWT token was issued by the correct Entra ID tenant
-- Checks that the token's audience matches the backend app registration
-- Requires specific roles (`Sample.Read`, `Sample.Write`, or `Sample.Delete`) based on the HTTP method

 You can find this policy in [protected-api.xml](https://github.com/ronaldbosma/call-apim-with-managed-identity/blob/main/infra/modules/application/protected-api.xml).

+**App registration**

+The [apim-app-registration.bicep](https://github.com/ronaldbosma/call-apim-with-managed-identity/blob/main/infra/modules/entra-id/apim-app-registration.bicep) file creates an Entra ID app registration for the protected API.
+This app registration defines the Application ID URI (used as the OAuth audience) and the available app roles (`Sample.Read`, `Sample.Write`, `Sample.Delete`).

 **Role assignment configuration**